shimanek/cpfem_opt/docs/source/input.rst

 length
 ======
 **float:** Axial length along uniaxial loading direction (y-direction by default) to convert displacements into engineering strains.
+ToDo: find automatically from mesh.

 area
 ====
 **float:** Model area normal to the uniaxial loading direction to convert forces to engineering strains.
+ToDo: find automatically from mesh.

 jobname